The Complete Guide to Kubernetes Monitoring

 - Confusing onboarding

-When you first jump into the Kubernetes ecosystem you’ll most likely always bump into CNCF projects.
-Naturally, you tend to always try them first as they are free and open-source.
-You can run them in your own cluster and manage it by yourself.
+Besides these fully-featured products, we also looked at the best free and open-source monitoring tools.
+When you first jump into the Kubernetes ecosystem you’ll most likely always bump into CNCF projects. and you tend to always try them first.
+You can run such tools in your own cluster and manage it by yourself.

 However, this always comes with overhead.
 We touched on this a bit further up where we listed tools from well established monitoring SaaS products.